 A High-Protein Diet Plan to Lose Weight and Improve Health

-A high-protein diet for weight loss and overall health should provide about 0.6–0.75 grams of protein per pound of body weight, or 1.2–1.6 grams per kilogram, and 20–30% of your …
+For weight loss and overall health, a high-protein diet should include 0.6-0.75 grams of protein per pound of body weight or 1.2-1.6 grams per kilogram.
+It should also consist of 20-30% of your daily calories.

 Macro diet: How it works, planning, and more – Medical News Today